top of page

 +34 913 69 06 71

-Most of the food here is canned.
-It's a traditional method of food preservation in Madrid.
+Most of the food here is canned, a traditional method of food preservation in Madrid.
 In this case, seafood is done well.
-On a previous visit, we had the canned razor clams which were superb.
-The brine with a few hunks of bread is really tasty.
-There's no sand in the razor clams and the liquid the product is canned in develops a wonderful flavour.
-The staff here are very sweet and fun.
+On a previous visit, we had the canned razor clams, which were superb.
+The brine with a few hunks of bread is delicious.
+There's no sand in the razor clams, and the liquid the product is canned in develops a wonderful flavour.
+The staff here is lovely and fun.
 We have also had prawns and octopus in the past.

 LOS GATOS